zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 ## Configuring your project

-Use either _Gradle_ or _Maven_ build automation systems to manage your project builds.
+Use either _Gradle_ or _Maven_ as your build automation system to manage your project builds.

 **Note:** You can download the selected enabler artifact from the Giza Artifactory.
-Alternatively, if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
+Alternatively, if you decide to build the API ML from source, it is necessary to publish the enabler artifact to your Artifactory.
 Publish the enabler artifact by using the _Gradle_ tasks provided in the source code.

 ### Gradle build automation system
 Use the following procedure to use _Gradle_ as your build automation system.